nmshd/documentation/_docs_integrate/share-attributes-with-peer.md

   },
   "shareInfo": {
     "peer": "<address of third party>",
-    "requestReference": "<ID of Request used for creation of OwnRelationshipAttribute>" }
+    "sourceReference": "<ID of Request or Notification used for creation of OwnRelationshipAttribute>" }
 }
 ```